BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 8:00 PM - 10:00 PM

-We are honored to have Eladia Smoke | KaaSheGaaBaaWeak, Principal Architect at Smoke Architecture Inc. conduct a BEAT Talk on Thursday November 16th, 2023.
-This session is in partnership with Toronto Metropolitan University and will be held in-person at Toronto Metropolitan University Department of Architectural Sciences.
-Event schedule and location details below.
+We were honored to have Eladia Smoke | KaaSheGaaBaaWeak, Principal Architect at Smoke Architecture Inc. conduct a BEAT Talk on Thursday November 16th, 2023.
+This session was in partnership with Toronto Metropolitan University and was held in-person at Toronto Metropolitan University Department of Architectural Sciences.

 BEAT is a volunteer-run organization made up of architects, designers, leaders, and entrepreneurs creating opportunities for community-building, advocacy, networking, and mentorship.